stonezhong/mordor/README.md

 # run
-You can run `mordor.py -a run --app_name <application_name>` to run the application, all host deployed will run your application.
+You can run `mordor.py -a run --app-name <application_name>` to run the application, all host deployed will run your application.
 It will invoke the command you specify in the application's cmd config, or using "run.sh" if missing.

 # Application Requirement
 * You need to put a file `requirements.txt` to tell your applications dependency